Automated Evaluation of Large Vision-Language Models on Self-driving Corner Cases: More on Dataset Construction

-Fig.~\ref{fig:label_tool} shows a screenshot of our labeling tool in the general perception task.
-We utilize Gradio and aim to assist human annotators to refine general perception pre-annotations deriving from the powerful LVLM.
-The annotator refines following the principles of merging, modifying, and deleting step by step.
+\paragraph{Gradio labeling tool graphical user interface (GUI).} Fig.~\ref{fig:label_tool} demonstrates a screenshot of our labeling tool for the general perception task.
+We utilize Gradio and aim to assist human annotators to refine general perception pre-annotations deriving from GPT-4V, as discussed in Sec.~\ref{sec:collection}.
+The annotators refine by following the principles of merging, modifying, and deleting step by step.